raziel-carvajal/WebGC/README.md

 # WebGC: Web Gossip Communication
 WebGC is a Peer-to-Peer (P2P) library to coordinate the execution of gossip protocols, e. i. a gossip-based library.
-This project uses [WebRTC](http://www.webrtc.org/) to communicate web browsers with each other and depends of [PeerJS](http://peerjs.com/) (we plan to get rid of this dependency) which provides a P2P communication API (WebRTC wrappers, message serialization, send and receive primitives, etc.) to exchange data over the Internet via the [Peer](http://peerjs.com/docs/#peer) object.
+This project uses [WebRTC](http://www.webrtc.org/) to communicate web browsers with each other and depends of [simple-peer](https://github.com/feross/simple-peer) that provides a P2P communication API (WebRTC wrappers, message serialization, send and receive primitives, etc.) to exchange data over the Internet.
 WebGC offers a catalog of gossip protocols which is maintain by the library, users can extend this catalog via the implementation of just one interface.

 ## Architecture
 ![Alt text](pictures/WebGCarch.png)